 In this example, a new StorageGRID site has been added in an expansion, and a new active ILM policy needs to be implemented to store data at the new site.
-To implement a new active policy, first create a proposed policy by either cloning an existing policy or starting from scratch.
+To implement a new active policy, first create a policy.
 Afterward, you must simulate and then activate the new policy.

 The following ILM rules and policy are only examples.
 There are many ways to configure ILM rules.
-Before activating a new policy, simulate the proposed policy to confirm it will work as intended to protect content from loss.
+Before activating a new policy, simulate it to confirm it will work as intended to protect content from loss.